Ozempic alternatives: 7 other medications to know about

 The bottom line

 While Ozempic is an effective medication for type 2 diabetes, it’s not the only option available to you.
 And for weight loss, there are other medications that are actually approved for that purpose.
-If you want to switch because you can’t get Ozempic due to a shortage, your insurance no longer covers it, or you think another medication might be a better fit, talk to your healthcare provider.
+If you want to switch because of the Ozempic shortage and you can’t get the medication, your insurance no longer covers it, or you think another medication might be a better fit, talk to your healthcare provider.
 They will be able to go over all of the pros and cons of the different options and help you make an informed decision.

 FAQs